fani-lab/RePair/README.md

 # Personalized Query Refinement

-## About this project

 Creating alternative queries, also known as query reformulation, has been shown to improve users' search experience.
-Recently, neural seq-to-seq-based models have shown increased effectiveness when applied for learning to reformulate an original query into effective alternate queries.
+Recently, neural transformers like `(* * * )` have shown increased effectiveness when applied for learning to reformulate an original query into effective alternate queries.
 Such methods however forgo incorporating user information.
-We investigate personalized query reformulation by incorporating user information on the performance of neural query reformulation methods compared to the lack thereof on AOL and Yandex query search logs.
+We investigate personalized query reformulation by incorporating user information on the performance of neural query reformulation methods compared to the lack thereof on `aol` and `yandex` query search logs.
 Our experiments demonstrate the synergistic effects of taking user information into account for query reformulation.

 ## Installation